twofold-rsc/twofold/sites/website/app/pages/docs/guides/deployment/fly-io.md

 ## Step 2: Customize your deploy

-Once your GitHub repository is selected, click the button that say "Customize deploy".
+Once your GitHub repository is selected, click the button that says "Customize deploy".

 {% image src="/images/guides/deploy/fly-io/customize-deploy.png" alt="Customize deploy" border=true /%}

 #### Region

-Select the region that's closest to you.
+Select the location that's closest to you.

 #### Internal port